History of Zakynthos: Byzantine period (330–1185)

 The introduction of Christianity on Zakynthos is said to have occurred when either Saint Mary Magdalene or Saint Berenice visited the island in the 1st century AD on their way to Rome.
 In 324 AD, Zakynthos was made part of the Praetorian prefecture of Illyricum.
 As the Roman Empire split into Eastern and Western halves and the western half declined, Zakynthos and the rest of the Ionian Islands, now located on the periphery of the Eastern Roman or Byzantine Empire, became vulnerable to attacks from barbarian tribes and pirates.
-In 466 AD, the Vandal King Genseric pillaged Zakynthos and captured 500 Zakynthian members of the local elite.
+In 466, the Vandal King Genseric pillaged Zakynthos and captured 500 Zakynthian members of the local elite.
 Later the island was used as a naval station during Belisarius' campaign against the Vandals.

-The Ionian Islands including Zakynthos remained largely unaffected by the Slavic invasions and settlement of the Greek mainland of the 7th century AD; however, they did suffer raids from Arab pirates in 880 AD and the Pisans in 1099.
+The Ionian Islands including Zakynthos remained largely unaffected by the Slavic invasions and settlement of the Greek mainland of the 7th century AD; however, they did suffer raids from Arab pirates in 880 and the Pisans in 1099.
 During the beginning of the Middle Byzantine era, Zakynthos formed a base for the re-establishment of imperial control and the re-Hellenization of the mainland coast with Greek-speaking settlers from southern Italy and Sicily.
 From the 9th century, Zakynthos was part of the Theme of Cephallenia, a military-civilian province comprising the Ionian Islands.

 Following the collapse of Byzantine control in southern Italy in the mid-11th century, the Theme of Cephallenia's importance declined and was subsequently headed by civilian governors.
 Zakynthos endured attached from the Norman forces of Robert Guiscard in 1084 and Roger II of Sicily in 1147.
 Corfu and the rest of the Theme except for Lefkada were finally captured by the Normans under William II of Sicily in 1185.
 Although Corfu was recovered by the Byzantines by 1191, the other islands including Zakynthos remained lost to Byzantium, and formed a County palatine of Cephalonia and Zakynthos under William II's Greek admiral Margaritus of Brindisi.

 Latin rule (1185–1479)

-After 1185 Zakynthos became part of the County palatine of Cephalonia and Zakynthos under the Kingdom of Naples until its last Count Leonardo III Tocco fled from the Ottomans in 1479.
-The title and the right to rule the Ionian islands of Cephalonia and Zakynthos was originally given to the Greek Margaritos of Brindisi in 1185 for his services to William II of Sicily.
+After 1185 Zakynthos became part of the County palatine under the Kingdom of Naples until its last Count Leonardo III Tocco fled from the Ottomans in 1479.
+The title to rule Cephalonia and Zakynthos was originally given to the Greek Margaritos of Brindisi in 1185 for his services to William II.
 The County then passed on to a branch of the Orsini family until 1325, when it passed briefly to the Angevins of Naples and then from 1357 to the Tocco family.
-Carlo I Tocco used the county as a springboard for his acquisition of lands in the Greek mainland.
-However, facing the advance of the Ottoman Turks the Tocco successively lost their mainland territories and were once again reduced to the County palatine of Cephalonia and Zakynthos which they held until 1479 when the Ottoman Turks raided the island and Leonardo III Tocco fled.
+Carlo I Tocco used the county as a springboard for his acquisition of Greek mainland territory.
+However, facing the advance of the Ottomans, the Tocco successively lost their mainland territories and were once again reduced to the County palatine of Cephalonia and Zakynthos which they held until 1479, when the Ottomans raided the island and Leonardo III Tocco fled.